 For these reasons and more, it is one of the key reasons to keep this account intact “until the end” when it comes to RRSP and TFSA withdrawal strategies.

-My Own Advisor just wrote an epic post about his plans – how and when to withdraw from your RRSP and TFSA – that we strongly encourage you to check out to be tax-efficient in your retirement drawdown order.
+My Own Advisor has an epic post about his plans – how and when to withdraw from your RRSP and TFSA – that we strongly encourage you to check out to be tax-efficient in your retirement drawdown order.

 Win #3 – The TFSA wins when it comes to paying it forward